Aitslab/EasyNER/README.md

 ## How to use the pipeline

 A detailed guide, including installation, configuration and inference tutorial can be found in this [collection of tutorials](tutorials/Tutorial-pipeline.md).
-A quick start guide is below.

 ### Quick start guide